D4rkD0g/boringforever/pa/ghidra/ghidra_core_01.md

   phase would convert any remaining additions of this form back into a subtraction operation.

-  \subsection step7 Exit SSA Form and Merge Low-level Variables (phase 1)
+  step7 Exit SSA Form and Merge Low-level Variables (phase 1)

   The static variables of the SSA form need to be merged into complete high-level variables.
 The first part of